digitaldias/NavigateToHandler/README.md

 # NavigateToHandler
 VSIX Extension for navigating to a public handler for the variable under the cursor

-This initial version solves a very specific issue in that Visual Studio does not offer: A way to navigate from a `Mediator.Send(something)` call to it's corresponding `Handle(something)` method.
+This initial version solves a particular issue that Visual Studio does not offer: A way to navigate from a `_mediator.Send(something)` call to its corresponding `Handle(something)` method.
-The aim of this repository, however, is to reach a state where you can navigate to any public API that utilizes the type of variable under the cursor, not only Mediator Handlers.
+The aim of this repository, however, is to reach a state where you can navigate to any public API that utilizes the variable type under the cursor, not only Mediator Handlers.

 ## Usage
-To use, simply place your cursor on top of the variable/declaration that you want to look up handlers for.
-Then, select **EDIT --> Navigate to Handler**, and the extension will open it's corresponding handler class.
+To use, simply place your cursor on top of the variable/declaration for which you want to look up handlers.
+Then, select **EDIT --> Navigate to Handler**, and the extension will open its corresponding handler class.

 > **TIP** <br />
 > It is advised to provide a keyboard shortcut to the command.
 I've selected **CTRL+ALT+H** for mine.

-If there is more than one match, an **Output Window** named `Public Handler Results` will display each match, providing you with the ability to doubleclik to navigate to that handler.
+If there is more than one match, an **Output Window** named `Public Handler Results` will display each match, allowing you to double-click to navigate to that handler.

+## Testing

+The project uses the solution [TestNavigateToHandler](https://github.com/digitaldias/TestNavigateToHandler) for verification.

 ## Help needed
-If anyone knows how I can add some colors to the output window, I'm all open for suggestions!
+I am still working on generic type support, as it is not functioning properly.
+Any help provided is greatly appreciated